 But anyway, so they’re there but I think examples of great, attractive men can be found any weekend in any major city in the world.
 I discovered this fact over ten years ago, well over ten years ago and it was just a process of learning what to observe.
 When I was actively clubbing three or four nights a week at the bars the rest of the time, I was there.
 I was there and I was doing my thing.

 This is something that I understood in other areas of life from a young age and I’m going to talk about that to answer Larry’s question.
-A great example of this is actually a recent one, one that applies to me is that, I use the category of the expert eye versus the tutored eye.
-The “un-tutored eye looks physically, I guess he’s using his eye, to look at the thing, the phenomenon, the event or whatever and doesn’t notice what is important there.
+A great example of this is actually a recent one, one that applies to me is that, I use the categories of the expert eye versus the untutored eye.
+The expert eye versus the untutored eye.
+The untutored eye looks physically, I guess he’s using his eyes, to look at the thing, the phenomena, the event or whatever and doesn’t notice what is important there.

-The expert eye takes one look and knows exactly what’s happening and what to do about it maybe and the analysis and so on and is calculating and moving ahead.
+The expert eye takes one look and knows exactly what’s happening and what to do about it maybe and the analysis and so on and is already calculating, moving ahead.
 There’s so many great examples of this, athletics is a really easy and a great example of this.
-I used to use the term court sense, so in basketball, like Michael Johnson or Michael Jordan or Steph Curry, coming down the court sees a lot more that you and I do watching it or coming down the court would.
+I used to use the term court sense, so in basketball, like Michael Johnson or Michael Jordan or Steph Curry, coming down the court sees a lot more that you and I do watching it or would definitely coming down the court would notice.

 They’re seeing people cut, they’re seeing defensive plays taking place in the defense and they’re reading everything, and you know, many steps ahead like with Wayne Gretzky back in the day with hockey, Mario Lemieux with hockey.
 There are so many great examples of it.

-I was like “whoa!
-What a contrast” between that fight and Rousey’s earlier fight and it was quite a shock.
+I was like, “Whoa!
+What a contrast”, between that fight and Rousey’s earlier fight and it was quite a shock.
 And then a few days later I saw a breakdown of the fight by George St. Pierre’s coach, Firas Zahabi.
-And Zahabi put out some interesting videos on his own YouTube channel and one of them is the breakdown of the Holly Holmes-Ronda Rousey fight.
+And Zahabi’s put out some really interesting videos on his own YouTube channel and one of them is the breakdown of the Holly Holmes-Ronda Rousey fight.

 That’s when I saw through his eyes, his expert eye, the fact that Rousey was actually doing a lot, it’s just that Holly Holmes was countering at the crucial moments.
-And the fact that there was a moment that Rousey almost had it but then Holmes did, at the last minute, the correct counter and she got lucky and she escaped.
-Then after that, Rousey was expected… you can just see the breakdown yourselves just google search it, YouTube search it, Firas Zahabi’s breakdown of the Rousey-Holmes fight.
+And the fact that there was a moment when Rousey almost had it but then Holmes did, at the last minute, the correct counter and she got lucky and then she escaped.
+Then after that, Rousey was just spent… you can just see the breakdown yourselves just google search it, YouTube search it, Firas Zahabi’s breakdown of the Rousey-Holmes fight.

-I was so impressed.
+I was just so impressed.
 It was like a thing of beauty to behold.
-When he slowed it down, he showed the arm and he inter-sliced that with other clips the other people she’s fought where she made that mistake and do the counter and it was really cool to see.
+When he slowed it down, he showed the arm and he inter-spliced that with other clips the other people she’s fought where they made that mistake then do the counter and it was really cool to see.
 And in Brazilian Jiu-Jitsu I just have new found respect for it as I mentioned in the past video, I spent a week doing it every day in Singapore for the first time after watching it for many years, I finally did it.
 I’m really not a fan of the gi by the way for the guys who do BJJ.